 - BBQ chicken thighs: offer maximum flavour, yet require no marinade time.
 Simply brush the glaze/sauce/marinade or whatever you want to call it onto both sides of the chicken thighs and you are good to cook.

-- Fast cook time: when using moderate oven, the chicken thighs will only take 30 minutes to cook.
+- Fast cook time: when using moderate oven, the barbecue chicken thighs will only take 30 minutes to cook.
 This saves spending hours in the kitchen after a busy week day and gets dinner on the table stat.

-- Taste and texture: there is so much flavour in the sauce and this seeps into the chicken thighs contrasting with the juicy succulent meat.
+- Taste and texture: there is so much flavor in the sauce and this seeps into the chicken thighs contrasting with the juicy succulent meat.
 The honey BBQ sauce slips and slides over the chicken creating an absolutely delicious dinner dish.

 - Alternative option to other meats: you might find yourself wanting to eat more protein, less carbs but still a whole lot of yum.
 Pork is a great option, however, chicken offers another option to give you variety as to not eat the same thing every night.

 The photo below is to show you everything you need to make the bbq chicken thighs.
 Please refer to the printable recipe card for exact ingredient measurements as well as detailed instructions and oven temperature.

 As you can see, the recipe calls for: